BACK TO INDEX

 This paper takes a computational learning theory approach to a problem of linear systems identification.
 It is assumed that input signals have only a finite number k of frequency components, and systems to be identified have dimension no greater than n.
 The main result establishes that the sample complexity needed for identification scales polynomially with n and logarithmically with k.

 17. E.D.
 Sontag, A. Kiyatkin, and B.N.
 Kholodenko.
 Inferring dynamic architecture of cellular networks using time series of gene expression, protein and metabolite data.
 Bioinformatics, 20(12):1877-1886, 2004.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/sontag-kiyatkin-kholodenko-informatics04-supplement.pdf.
-[PDF] [doi:http://dx.doi.org/10.1093/bioinformatics/bth173] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] [doi:http://dx.doi.org/10.1093/bioinformatics/bth173] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: